List of New Hampshire historical markers (26–50): . John Sargent Pillsbury 1828–1901

 "Born in a house bordering this common, he migrated to Minneapolis in 1855.
 There, he, his brother George, and his nephew Charles, established the famous Pillsbury flour milling business.
 Three times elected Governor of Minnesota and noted benefactor of its State University, his career in industry and public service reflects great credit on his native State."

+Note: this marker was erected in 1967.